Do solar panels work during a power outage?

 How can you use solar power to survive a power outage?

-- Use an additional gas generator
+- Use an emergency gas generator

 - Generators that run on solar power are a good alternative